IEC Protection Classes For LED Luminaires (2024)

 Class II luminaires are composed of two layers of protection.
 This is why these are known as “double insulated appliances.”
 These electronics do not require to be earthed.
 Instead, they are protected using a double layer of insulation material or more often called reinforced protection.
 The double insulation includes the plastic-coated wires inside and the plastic casing of the luminaire.

 Such appliances will not fail if only one thing goes wrong.
 One malfunction will not result in an electric shock to the user.
-Class II should not be confused with “Class 2” as the latter is a different category and not related to the insulation.
+Class II should not be confused with “Class 2” as the latter is a different category unrelated to insulation.

-Usually, cell phone chargers are designated Class II.
+Cell phone chargers are usually designated Class II.
 Other examples include hair dryers, TVs, photocopiers, etc.

 Requirements For a Class II Luminaire